Prepare for the March of the Living with BBYO Passport by reading this helpful guide

 All meals provided by the program, including those aboard the flights, are kosher.
 Participants with special dietary situations should make sure their medical dietary restrictions are reflected in their account information.

 Shabbat is a special time and can be an amazing opportunity for rest and reflection.
 Friday nights and Saturdays will include prayer, informal discussions, and various Shabbat programming.
-Where possible, we try to include visits to local synagogues to give participants a flavor of how Judaism is observed locally.
+Where possible, we try to include visits to local synagogues to give participants a taste of how Judaism is observed locally.
 Often times our best or only option is a traditional Orthodox service.
 Even if this is not part of your tradition, it is an opportunity for a rich cultural experience and can be meaningful, too.

 We strive to provide a number of alternative options for celebrating Shabbat, and participants are encouraged to take a leadership role in how the experience is shared with the group.